dimsmol/apis/Readme.md

 * core.mechanics.socket - socket mechanics, enables web socket communications, runs on top of web mechanics
 	* core.mechanics.socket.connections - web socket connections tracker
 	* core.mechanics.socket.stat - web socket statistics

+* core.settings - settings, will be searched at cwd()+'/lib/settings'
+* core.handler - main app contract, will be searched at cwd()+'/lib/contract'

+For both core.settings and core.handler units, if unit cannot be found, apis default will be used.

 ## REST notes